Successional dynamics of arid ecosystems following environmental change

 Virtually all of Earth’s ecosystems have been impacted by one or more drivers of global change.
 I am interested in investigating how these drivers have interacted synergistically to hasten the formation of novel ecosystems.
 Not only is it important to quantify how novel ecosystems function differently from the original systems they are replacing, it is critical to determine how these ecosystems will function under future climate change scenarios.

 My PhD research with Margie Mayfield, Richard Hobbs (University of Western Australia), and John Dwyer (UQ) examined species interactions and links between diversity and function in novel and original York gum woodland annual plant communities arising due to combined effects of invasion, land clearing, and eutrophication.
 I showed that diversity within the exotic constituent of novel communities is currently under-appreciated, particularly in terms of actual competitive impacts exerted on native species over local scales.
 While competitive exclusion of native species is an outcome of these interactions (including through litter deposition), neutral and facilitative interactions are just as prevalent, suggesting that many aspects of original community function can be retained or even enhanced.
-Headed by John Dwyer, we also showed that compositional and functional trait distribution responses to anthropogenic nutrient enrichment were contingent on regional climate.
+Headed by John Dwyer, we also showed that compositional and functional trait distribution responses to anthropogenic nutrient enrichment were contingent on climate.

 While some ecological processes may be resilient to invasion, others may be more sensitive, such as the delivery of pollination services.
 This research highlights the importance of considering multiple trophic levels when assessing invasion impacts on native community functioning.